DukeLearningInnovation/portfolio/docs/learn.duke.md

 `Security` in case of vulnerabilities.

 ## [Unreleased]
+* @lashirsh and @profmikegreene present learn.duke to ITAC on 2/22/18

+## 2018-02-14
+Prepared by @profmikegreene

+### Added
+* A university-level marketing campaign is going to use learn.duke.edu and the project will have to be rebranded.
+* Matthew Rascoff and Shawn Miller presented learn.duke as part of a series of learning innovation projects to senior academic leadership at the university.
+* @profmikegreene [presented learn.duke at EDUCAUSE ELI](https://profmikegreene.github.io/conference-proposals/accepted/eli-18.html) and submitted proposals to EDUCAUSE18 and Open Apereo 18.

 ## 2018-01-22
 Prepared by @profmikegreene

 ### Added
 * [DWS Discovery report](https://docs.google.com/document/d/1BAgwbx_gJmZrFT-6VP7GJz17KK_4n9fjddYtvqQ3SnQ/edit?usp=drive_web) from Lauren Hirsh drafted and sent to project team and stakeholders

 ## 2017-12-31
 Prepared by @profmikegreene